DrStone113/personal-task-manager/README.md

 # Personal Task Manager

-A comprehensive task management application for organizing personal and professional tasks.
+A website that helps organize time for work and activities in a convenient and quick way.

 ## Features